Kraljic Matrix: the Basics and Example

 Join the Toolshero community

-Recommended reading on the Kraljic matrix
+Recommended books and articles about the Kraljic matrix

 6. Montgomery, R. T., & Weinberg, C. B. (2018).
 A quantified Kraljic Portfolio Matrix: Using decision analysis to support purchasing decisions.
 Journal of Supply Chain Decisions, 4(1), 22–38. → Shows how to quantify the matrix and use it more objectively for strategic purchasing — super useful if you want to help your readers apply the Kraljic matrix in practice.